 New visiting regulations

-- As of 7 July 2021, a maximum of 2 visitors per patient per day for one hour in the time from 2 pm to 6 pm is possible.
+- Since 28 August 2021, the 3G regulation (In German: geimpft, getestet or genesen means vaccinated, recovered or tested) will also apply at the MHH in accordance with the Lower Saxony Corona Ordinance.
+A maximum of 2 visitors per patient per day for one hour in the time from 1 pm to 7 pm is possible, the last visit hour ends at 7 pm.
 The two visitors can also come at the same time for one hour.

-- Patients are allowed to be visited from the 3rd day of their stay.
-Visiting is not possible in any of the intensive care units.
+- Patients are allowed to be visited from the 1st day of their stay.
+Visiting is possible in all intensive care units.

 - Visit after online registration in advance or at the service points

 - Fully vaccinated persons do not need a test certificate (vaccination card must be shown).

 - Those who have not been fully vaccinated require an up-to-date test (antigen or PCR test) with an official certification from an accredited testing centre.
 Kids can also visit, but they must be tested from the age of seven.

 - Recovered COVID-19 patients require an up-to-date test (antigen or PCR test) with an official certification from an accredited testing centre.